elabftw/elabdoc/doc/metadata.rst

     :align: center
     :alt: Extra field view

 You are free to add as many as you want, of different types.
-It is most useful in the Templates, so when creating an entry, all the required inputs are already present.
+It is most useful to define them in the Templates, so when creating an entry, all the required inputs are already present.

 Advanced use
 ============